Azure/iot-plug-and-play-bridge/PnpBridge/ReadMe.md

 * WindowPnPDiscovery: Reports a PnP device based on a device class provided as part of PnP Bridge configuration
 * CameraDisovery: Reports a camera on Windows
-* SerialPnp: Reports a serial PnP device.
-This uses self describing Azure IoT PnP interface.
+* SerialPnp: Reports a [SerialPnP device](..\SerialPnP\Readme.md).
+This allows devices like MCUs to self describe Azure IoT PnP interface.

 Here's an example output of json message published by WindowPnPDiscovery adapter: